Fr0sT-Brutal/awesome-pascal/README.md

 * [TRegExpr](http://regexpstudio.com/TRegExpr/TRegExpr.html).
 Easy to use and powerful tool for sophisticated search and substitutioning and for template-based text input check.
 // *Abandoned since 2004 but unlike stock RAD Studio implementation doesn't use PCRE obj files that add dependency on msvcrt.dll*

+* [FLRE](https://github.com/BeRo1985/flre).
+FLRE ( F ast L ight R egular E xpressions) is a fast, safe and efficient regular expression library, which is implemented in Object Pascal (Delphi and Free Pascal) but which is even usable from other languages like C/C++ and so on.

 * [OnGuard](http://sourceforge.net/projects/tponguard) ([Alternate](https://github.com/TurboPack/OnGuard-VCL) and maintained version for recent compiler version only).
 Library to create demo versions of your Borland Delphi & C++Builder applications.
 Create demo versions that are time-limited, feature-limited, limited to a certain number of uses, or limited to a certain # of concurrent network users.
 // *Second link points to an adapted version for newest compiler versions.*